 Captain Z'thngora and his crew was killed on the island, but his shelters, along with the mostly submerged wreckage of his ship, are visible on the island to any ship that sails into the inlet.
 Crews that have explored the island since the initial voyage have often made use of the shelters, and explorers will find scattered tools, crates, and other supplies in the "fort".
-A DC 10 Wisdom (Investigation) check enables PCs to find specific, ordinary supplies they might be looking for here.
+Each PC looking for a specific, useful item (e.g., a carpenter's hammer or rigging knife) can make a Luck check to find it.
 The only weapons that can be found are rusted shortswords, arrows, and spearheads, which can be fashioned into spears or javelins.

-A DC 10 WISDOM (PERCEPTION) check discovers that the structures were built by professional carpenters, and that there's evidence that one of the buildings has been maintained recently.
-DM's Note: This recent work was done by the hand of COLBA, one of Captain Z'thngora's original crew, who still roams the island.
+An examination of the camp discovers that the structures were built by professional carpenters, and that there's evidence that one of the buildings has been maintained recently.
+Judge's Note: This recent work was done by COLBA, one of Captain Z'thngora's original crew, who still roams the island.
 He quietly retreated into the jungle when he saw the PCs' ship arrive.

-FARIDA.
-THE GIRL WHO BECAME QUEEN
+FARIDA, THE GIRL WHO BECAME QUEEN